jinlynn/Superstore-Project/README.md

 - Reassess operations, services or marketing in low-profit states.

 ## 🧪 Tools Used
-- Python (Pandas, Seaborn, Matplotlib, Scikit-Learn) for exploratory analysis and clustering
+- Python: Pandas, Seaborn, Matplotlib, Scikit-Learn
 - Tableau: Dashboard creation and visualisation